New Zealand has been a breeding-ground for forward thinking individuals since its founding in 1840. Kiwis have contributed to a wide range of ...

-She’s putting out her first new album in five years, Coming Out of the Dark, and heading around New Zealand on a tour to celebrate.
-Singer-songwriter Hollie Smith strums out a few details on collaborations, The Mussell Inn, and not sacrificing small animals.
+She’s putting out her first new album in five years, Coming in From the Dark, featuring some awesome collaborations and some raw feelings.
+Singer-songwriter Hollie Smith strums out a few details on career highlights, The Mussell Inn, and not sacrificing small animals.

 How has your sound evolved since Water or Gold?
 So much has changed and happened in these five years but also only feels like five minutes ago that Water or Gold was out and that nothing has changed all at once.
 I guess 2020 will do that!
 I don’t know how to be objective around the way my ‘sound’ has evolved.
 I evidently outdid myself on procrastination, however.